 Advocacy & Legislation

-OSRT provides current information to help radiologic technologists promote, enhance, and defend professional standards for medical imaging and radiation therapy professionals.
-OSRT works for Ohio radiologic technologists by helping you advocate for your profession and your patients on important issues, and by helping you affect positive change from lawmakers and regulators.
+OSRT provides current information that allows radiologic technologists to promote, enhance, and defend professional standards for medical imaging and radiation therapy professionals.
+OSRT works for Ohio radiologic technologists by enabling you to advocate for your profession and your patients on important issues, and to affect positive change from lawmakers and regulators.

 The Advocacy Committee serves several purposes for the OSRT and technologists in Ohio.
 We: